victorcouste/trino-s3-csv-generation-python/README.md

 This repository contains 2 examples of [Python AWS Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html) to generate a single CSV file in a S3 bucket from a Trino SQL query result.

-Tests and examples are done with [Galaxy](https://www.starburst.io/platform/starburst-galaxy/), the Trino SaaS version, but it's the same for a hosted [Trino](https://www.trino.io) or [Starburst Enterprise](https://www.starburst.io/platform/starburst-enterprise) cluster.
+Tests and examples are done with [Starburst Galaxy](https://www.starburst.io/platform/starburst-galaxy/), the Trino SaaS version, but it's the same for a hosted [Trino](https://www.trino.io) or [Starburst Enterprise](https://www.starburst.io/platform/starburst-enterprise) cluster.

 We use 2 different options to generate a CSV file: